Searching for a Shoreline

-whose graph appears in Figure 3.
-(The minimum and maximum values are $1+6\ln (2)=5.1588...$ and $1+12/e=5.4145...$ when $\gamma =2$.) \FRAME{ftbpFUX}{ 5.3402in}{2.1793in}{0pt}{\Qcb{Graph of $I(X)$ for $\gamma =2.$}}{}{fig3.jpg}{ \special{language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 5.3402in;height 2.1793in;depth 0pt;cropleft "0";croptop "0.9996";cropright "1.0006";cropbottom "0";filename 'C:/FIG3.JPG';file-properties "XNPEU";}}We wish to determine $\gamma $ for which $I$, a kind of normalized average, is minimal.
-Since $I$ itself is a periodic function of $X$ (although smoother than $\delta /|X|$), the word ``minimal'' can be used only loosely.
+We wish to determine $\gamma$ for which $I$, a kind of normalized average, is minimal.
+Since $I$ itself is a periodic function of $X$ (although smoother than $\delta/|X|$), the word \textquotedblleft minimal\textquotedblright\ can be used only loosely.

-Assuming $\gamma ^{2i}<X\leq \gamma ^{2i+2}$ and $-\infty <p<i$, we have
+Assuming $\gamma^{2i}<X\leq\gamma^{2i+2}$ and $-\infty<p<i$, we have

 where